(I may earn a small commission on the products linked to in this post.)

 I Was Affected By Dust Mites In My Pillow

 While in school I looked at other people and wondered why no one else was experiencing similar symptoms as me.
 I even went to the doctor and was told I was fine.

 As I grew older my symptoms became worse.
 I had breakouts of eczema and was always tired.

 The fatigue is what bothered me the most.
 I would sleep for 10 hours and still wake up exhausted.
 I was an athlete so I had a built-in excuse for my fatigue – overtraining – and I assumed that I was always tired because I trained hard.

 Eventually, I went to college then started working as a professional.
 I stopped playing sports and I was surprised that my symptoms became even worse.

 I felt like my body was letting me down.
-At my wit’s end I went to an allergist and discovered my bedroom allergy, the dust mite.
+At my wit’s end, I went to an allergist and discovered my bedroom allergy, the dust mite.

 Yes, there are millions of dust mite in our pillows, but there are way more dead dust mites and fecal matter.
-Yep you are resting your head on invisible poop and you’re likely inhaling it when you breathe.
+Yep, you are resting your head on invisible poop and you’re likely inhaling it when you breathe.

-And it’s not the live dust mite that causes an allergic response.
+It’s not the live dust mite that causes an allergic response.
 It’s the protein found in live, dead, and fecal matter.
 Even if you were to kill all the dust mites in your pillow, the allergy-causing protein would remain.

 Consider this: We spend up to 8 hours in bed every night, which equates to about 1/3 of our life.
-Given that we spend so much time in bed its only right that we make sure our beds are clean and safe, especially for younger children with developing immune systems.
+Given that we spend so much time in bed it’s only right that we make sure our beds are clean and safe, especially for younger children with developing immune systems.